 - Previews Began: October 9, 2018

 - Show Closed: January 6, 2019

-Now a two hour production formerly a four-hour trilogy of three one-act plays called International Stud, Fugue in a Nursery, and Widows and Children First!
+A shortened two-hour version of a the famous four-hour trilogy of three one-act plays called International Stud, Fugue in a Nursery, and Widows and Children First!

 Torch Song on Broadway Background

 Taking place in the late 1970s to early 1980s, the play was contemporary when first written, and now is a delightfully relevant time capsule.

 This production is directed by Moisés Kaufman, the Venezuelan, Jewish, gay, Tony Award winning director of I Am My Own Wife, who is best known for writing The Laramie Project along with his Tectonic Theater Project.
 This revival premiered at Second Stage’s Tony Kiser Theater this past fall 2017, before transferring to the Second Stage’s newly purchased and renovated Broadway house, the Helen Hayes Theatre.

 This 600-seat house was actually where the original production of Torch Song Trilogy premiered, starring Harvey Fierstein in the lead part of Arnold, which he had written.
 In the current revival, the role of Arnold is played by Michael Urie (“Ugly Betty,” How to Succeed in Business Without Really Trying), opposite Mercedes Ruehl (The American Plan, The Goat or Who is Sylvia?, The Rose Tattoo), playing the part of his mother.

 What’s Torch Song Like?